nathimel/nathimel.github.io/_wips/rdsg.md

 excerpt: #'This paper is about the number 2.
 The number 3 is left for future work.' date:
 # venue: 'Semantics and Pragmatics'
 paperurl: 'https://psyarxiv.com/b62de'
 citation: 'Imel, N. (2023).
 The evolution of efficient compression in signaling games.
-PsyArXiv. https://psyarxiv.com/b62de'
+PsyArXiv.'
 ---

 [Paper](https://psyarxiv.com/b62de)